JAlcocerT/JAlcocerT/content/blog/tinkering_travel_setup.md

 ## Cost of Living

-Sometime ago I got to know this site.
+Sometime ago I got to know this site: https://www.numbeo.com

-A pure reflection of the knowledge of crowds, applied for cost of living.
+A pure reflection of the **knowledge of crowds**, applied for cost of living.

 * https://www.numbeo.com/cost-of-living/in/Warsaw
 * https://www.numbeo.com/cost-of-living/in/Amsterdam